MontanaFlossCo/Flint-Documentation/guides/purchases.md

 Using Flint’s [`Conditional Features`](conditional_features.md) you can specify which purchases or subscriptions are required to unlock features in your app.
 The first step is to make the relevant features conform to [`ConditionalFeature`](conditional_features.md) and add constraints that specify which purchases are required.
 Because you are using the conditional feature request mechanism to perform actions, you have no code changes to make to control access to these features.
 If you want to also prompt the user to purchase, you just need to handle the case where the request is denied and show your store UI.

-The purchase constraints allow you to specify the purchases that can unlock each feature in terms of the user purchasing product “X”, products “A or B” or “A and B” or “(A or B) and C”.
+The purchase constraints allow you to specify the purchases that can unlock each feature in terms of the user purchasing product `X`, products `A or B` or `A and B` or `(A or B) and C` and all combinations thereof.

 Support is included for the different purchase types offered by StoreKit but is not restricted to that API so you can connect any purchase verification implementation you like.
 Flint does not attempt to provide a full implementation of purchase tracking, merely the wiring you need for the enabling of features based on purchase status.
 Specifically, Flint provides no APIs for implementing an in-app purchase store UI.